Walter Cronkite School of Journalism and Mass Communication policies

 Academic integrity

 If the Cronkite School dean determines that a graduate student has violated the ASU Academic Integrity Policy and should be suspended or dismissed from the program, they will notify ASU’s Graduate College and make a formal recommendation for dismissal or suspension.
-The Graduate College dean will make the final determination of sanctions.
+The Graduate College dean makes the final determination of sanctions.

 Responsibilities related to academic integrity

 Attendance and makeup work: Students must attend all classes for their full duration — as well as examinations as noted by the ASU final exam schedule — on the days and times and in the locations indicated on the class syllabus and My ASU.
-If a student experiences extreme personal circumstances, the student must notify their instructor immediately.
+If a student experiences extreme personal circumstances, they must notify their instructor immediately.
 The instructor is obligated to report extreme or extenuating circumstances to the dean's office for the coordination of student support.

-Course content: Course content, including lectures, are copyrighted materials.
+Course content: Course content, including lectures, is copyrighted material.
 Students may not share outside the class, upload, sell or distribute course content, assessments, access codes or notes.
 Students must refrain from uploading to any course shell, discussion board or website used by the instructor or other course forum any material that is not the student's original work unless the student first complies with all applicable copyright laws; faculty members reserve the right to delete materials on the grounds of suspected copyright infringement.

-If a student begins an assignment but runs out of time to complete it, the students should remember that submitting a partially completed assignment is better than not submitting anything at all (as long as the work meets all expectations for academic integrity and does not compromise the work of other students).
+If a student begins an assignment but runs out of time to complete it, the student should remember that submitting a partially completed assignment is better than not submitting anything at all (as long as the work meets all expectations for academic integrity and does not compromise the work of other students).

 Extreme personal circumstances: Students should notify their instructor as soon as possible if an extreme individual circumstance interferes with the ability to complete coursework.
 Examples include hospitalization of a student, death of an immediate family member, or a natural disaster.

-- Actively seek out and encourage diverse populations to become productive members of the faculty, staff and the student body.
+• Actively seek out and encourage diverse populations to become productive members of the faculty, staff and the student body.

-- Create and maintain a work, learning and social environment that is cognizant and supportive of a diversity of human differences and beliefs.
+• Create and maintain a work, learning and social environment that is cognizant and supportive of a diversity of human differences and beliefs.

-- Incorporate within the formal content of the curriculum and in each course an affirmation of the core values of accuracy, fairness, ethical behavior and sensitivity when reflecting an increasingly multicultural world.
+• Incorporate within the formal content of the curriculum and in each course an affirmation of the core values of accuracy, fairness, ethical behavior and sensitivity when reflecting an increasingly multicultural world.

-- Foster and support a climate in which events and activities of the school reflect diversity of awareness, and sensitivity to and support for people of different origins, orientations and abilities.
+• Foster and support a climate in which events and activities of the school reflect diversity of awareness, and sensitivity to and support for people of different origins, orientations and abilities.

 Expectations of professionalism: Students must exhibit professionalism in all course-related activities, assessments and communications.
 It is vital to the learning process that each student respect their instructor, classmates, clients, partners, sources, technology, equipment and course content.
-Students who engage in damaging or abusive behavior — and those who consistently make disruptive, disrespectful or intimidating comments in person or online — will be referred to the Office of Student Rights and Responsibilities for investigation and possible consideration for dismissal from the program.
+Students who engage in damaging or abusive behavior — and those who consistently make disruptive, disrespectful or intimidating comments in person or online — are referred to the Office of Student Rights and Responsibilities for investigation and possible consideration for dismissal from the program.

 The Walter Cronkite School of Journalism and Mass Communication strives to create a respectful, civil learning environment for everyone; however, some course content and discussions may evoke emotional responses based on personal experiences and backgrounds.
-Students should bring any concerns to the attention of their instructor — or, alternatively, to school leadership.
+Students should bring any concerns to the attention of their instructor or, alternatively, to school leadership.

 According to ASU policy SSM 104-02, “Students, faculty, staff, and other individuals do not have an unqualified right of access to university grounds, property or services.
 Interfering with the peaceful conduct of university-related business or activities or remaining on campus grounds after a request to leave may be considered a crime."

-ACEJMC values and competencies: As a member of the Accrediting Council on Education in Journalism and Mass Communication, the school is committed to classroom learning that achieves ACEJMC professional values and competencies.
+ACEJMC values and competencies: As a member of the Accrediting Council on Education in Journalism and Mass Communication, the school is committed to classroom learning that achieves ACEJMC professional values and competencies (http://www.acejmc.org/policies-process/principles/).
 These include the core areas of freedom of speech, ethics, diversity, critical thinking, research, writing and use of tools and technologies related to the field.

 Social media guidelines: It is important that students of journalism and communication know how to use social media ethically and professionally.
 The school has developed standards drawn from The Poynter Institute for Media Studies and the Society of Professional Journalists.

 Original work and collaborations: All work submitted for classes must be original work, created solely for the current session of the class.
 This includes photos, text, video and images.
 Students may not submit assignments or evaluations done for any other class, for any other organization or for a previous session of the class.
 ASU offers resources to learn more about plagiarism and self-plagiarism.
-Students who violate this clause will be referred to an academic integrity officer.
+Students who violate this clause are referred to an academic integrity officer.

 All assignments must be the student's own work — from concept to execution — unless the instructor specifies some type of collaboration.
 Even when part of a team, not all elements of the assignment may be team-based.
 For example, the assignment may call for a team discussion of a topic, but a writing assignment based on that discussion must be the student's individual work.
 Violating this policy may qualify as academic dishonesty.
 Students are responsible for understanding what elements of an assignment or task (if any) require peer collaboration or individual completion.